 If your cold storage gets stolen they will need to enter PIN first before being able to use the device.

-And if you break or lose the hardware wallet you can easily recover your portfolio using the seed phrase that was provided to you once setting up the wallet.
+And if you break or lose the hardware wallet you can easily recover your portfolio using the seed phrase that was provided to you when setting up the wallet.

 In case you want to push the security to its limits consider setting up a Passphrase.

 Passphrase is an additional 25th word of your seed phrase.